bishnujyoti-gogoi/RTL-to-GDSII-Flow-using-OpenROAD-and-Sky130/README.md

 This project is licensed under the **MIT License**.

-⭐ If you found this project useful, consider starring the repository.
+⭐ If you found this repository useful, consider giving it a star.